vfarcic/cncf-demo/manuscript/progressive-delivery/helm.md

-# Progressive Delivery with Argo Rollouts, Istio, and Helm
+# Progressive Delivery with Istio, and Helm

 TODO: Intro